pahimar/Equivalent-Exchange-3/README.md

     * In Ubuntu/Debian, `apt-get install openjdk-7-jdk`
     * In Fedora, `yum install java-1.7.0-openjdk`
         * If your distribution is not listed, follow the instructions specific to your package manager.
-2. Download and install Gradle [here](http://www.gradle.org/downloads).
-You only need the binaries, but choose whatever flavor you want.
+2. Install Gradle.
+To install manually, go [here](http://www.gradle.org/downloads).
-	* In Gentoo, `dev-java/gradle-bin`
+	* In Gentoo, `emerge dev-java/gradle-bin`
-	* In Ubuntu/Debian/Fedora, `gradle`
-	* In Archlinux, you'll have to manually install from the unsupported packages
+	* In Archlinux, you'll have to download it from the [AUR](https://aur.archlinux.org/packages/gradle)
+	* In Ubuntu/Debian, `apt-get install gradle`
+	* In Fedora, `yum install gradle`
 3. Install Git.
 To install manually, go [here](http://git-scm.com/).
     * In Gentoo, `emerge dev-vcs/git`
     * In Archlinux, `pacman -S git`